kadirahq/mantra/spec/mantra.md

 Mantra
 -------

-*Working Draft - February 2016*
+*Working Draft - Version 0.2.0*

 **Introduction**

 This is a Draft Specification for Mantra, an application architecture for Meteor created by [Kadira](https://kadira.io/).
-It helps developers to build highly maintanable, future proof Meteor apps.
+It helps developers build maintainable, future-proof Meteor apps.

 **Copyright notice**